SivaRakeshRelangi/ApiDockerScore/README.md

 # 🧠 Semantic Text Similarity API
 Deployed Link on Hugging Face : [https://rsrlearner-semanticvaluebetweentwotexts.hf.space/](https://rsrlearner-semanticvaluebetweentwotexts.hf.space/)

-A lightweight Flask-based REST API that computes the **semantic similarity** between two text inputs using a pre-trained SentenceTransformer model (`paraphrase-MiniLM-L3-v2`).
+A lightweight Flask-based REST API that calculates the semantic similarity between two text inputs using the SentenceTransformer model: paraphrase-MiniLM-L3-v2.

 This API returns a score between `0` and `1`, where:
 - `1.0` means the texts are **highly similar**